bigskysoftware/htmx/www/essays/hypermedia-apis-vs-data-apis.md

  </div>
  ```
 Here we see the hypermedia API and data API begin to diverge.
 This new end point is driven entirely by hypermedia
 needs, not data model needs.
-It can go away if the hypermedia needs of the application change, its form may change
+This end point can go away if the hypermedia needs of the application change; its form may change
 dramatically and so on, which is entirely acceptable since the system is self-describing.

 Since we have updated the HTML to use htmx for polling, we may as well make the form use htmx as well for a better